sandialabs/sceptre-phenix-docs/src/index.md

 The following output results from `bin/phenix help`:

 ```
-A cli application for phēnix
+A cli application for phenix

 Usage:
   phenix [flags]